47-r0nan/comharthai/README.md

 ## Overview
 Comharthai is a tool designed to help deaf people in corporate and educational environments by translating, transcribing, and recording video calls with a focus on Irish Sign Language (ISL).
 The name "Comharthai" means "Signs" in Irish Gaelic, reflecting the project's Irish roots.

+> **Development Status**: The API infrastructure and endpoints are fully implemented.
+The sign language recognition models are currently in development, with the architecture in place to easily integrate them once completed.

 ## Features
 - Real-time recognition of sign language alphabets (ISL and ASL supported)
 - Translation of sign language to text